Retrograde Cricopharyngeus Dysfunction (R-CPD)

 „Carbonated drinks are hell.
 The air doesn’t make me feel sick immediately, but I have severe chest pain.
 I have this pain every day so I can’t do much.
 Sometimes I hit my chest hard and try to force the air out.“

-Possible causes for the inability to burp / Retrograde Cricopharyngeus Dysfunction (R-CPD)
+Possible causes for inability to burp / Retrograde Cricopharyngeus Dysfunction (R-CPD)

-There is no definitive known cause for this complaint.
-The function of the cricopharyngeal muscle is to prevent reflux of gastric contents into the pharynx.
-If this muscle goes into constant spasm, simple regurgitation is prevented.
+There is no known definitive cause for this condition.
+The function of the cricopharyngeal muscle is to prevent reflux of stomach contents into the throat.
+When this muscle goes into constant spasm, simple regurgitation is prevented.

-Not being able to burp is a dysfunction caused by the cricopharyngeal muscle.
+The inability to burp is a dysfunction caused by the cricopharyngeal muscle.
 The cricopharyngeal muscle is a band of muscle that forms the upper esophageal sphincter.
 This is a valve-like area in the throat.
-The cricopharyngeus muscle constricts the pars laryngea of the pharynx, thus pushing food toward the esophagus during the act of swallowing.
+The cricopharyngeal muscle constricts the pars laryngea of the pharynx, thereby pushing food toward the esophagus during swallowing.

-Not being able to burp is a dysfunction caused by the cricopharyngeal muscle.
+The inability to burp is a dysfunction caused by the cricopharyngeal muscle.
 The cricopharyngeal muscle is a band of muscle that forms the upper esophageal sphincter.
 This is a valve-like area in the throat.
-The cricopharyngeus muscle constricts the pars laryngeal of the pharynx, thus pushing food toward the esophagus during the act of swallowing.
+The cricopharyngeus muscle constricts the pars laryngeal of the pharynx, pushing food toward the esophagus during swallowing.

-The cricopharyngeal sphincter is normally in a state of contraction and relaxes only to allow the passage of food downward or upward during burping (and vomiting).
-In people who are unable to burp, the cricopharyngeus muscle cannot relax, so gas often becomes trapped in the esophagus.
-Patients suffering from this disorder often complain of the above symptoms and sometimes of gurgling, deep behind the chest wall.
-They often avoid carbonated beverages, as this can significantly worsen their symptoms.
-Likewise, many patients complain of air in the abdomen (bloated abdomen).
-The abdomen inflates uncomfortably and causes pain.
+The cricopharyngeal sphincter is normally in a state of contraction and only relaxes to allow the passage of food downward or upward during burping (and vomiting).
+In people who are unable to burp, the cricopharyngeal muscle is unable to relax, and gas is often trapped in the esophagus.
+Patients with this disorder often complain of the above symptoms and sometimes of gurgling deep behind the chest wall.
+They often avoid carbonated beverages, which can significantly worsen their symptoms.
+Many patients also complain of air in the abdomen (bloating).
+The abdomen is uncomfortably distended and causes pain.

 Hope: Targeted injections

-Dr. Robert W. Bastian from the Bastian Voice Institute, Chicago, identified the cricopharyngeus muscle as a possible source of suffering.
-Dr. Bastian also wrote the first publication on retrograde cricopharyngeal dysfunction (R-CPD) “Inability to Belch”.
-His therapeutic approach is a targeted injection of a nerve poison into the pharynx.
-Obviously it was the right approach, because the patients could regurgitate after a few days.
+Dr. Robert W. Bastian of the Bastian Voice Institute, Chicago, identified the cricopharyngeus muscle as a possible source of distress.
+Dr. Bastian also authored the first publication on retrograde cricopharyngeal dysfunction (R-CPD), „Inability to Belch“.
+His therapeutic approach is a targeted injection of a neurotoxin into the pharynx.
+Apparently, it was the right approach, as the patients were able to regurgitate after a few days.

-Prof. Markus Hess learned from Dr. Bastian in Chicago the correct setting of injections and uses this method successfully with his patients with R-CPD.
+Prof. Markus Hess learned the correct injection technique from Dr. Bastian in Chicago and uses it successfully with his patients with R-CPD.

 Treatment: Injection Therapy

-R-CPD is treated by injecting BTX into the cricopharyngeus muscle.
-This leads to temporary, partial paralysis of this muscle and therefore enables belching.
-The injections are usually performed under short anesthesia on an outpatient basis (i.e., without an overnight hospital stay).
-Most patients subsequently learn to burp after about 3-30 days.
-Some patients may require a repeat injection.
+R-CPD is treated by injecting Botox into the cricopharyngeus muscle.
+This causes temporary partial paralysis of the muscle, allowing regurgitation.
+The injections are usually given under short anaesthesia on an outpatient basis (i.e., without an overnight hospital stay).
+Most patients learn to burp within 3 to 30 days.
+Some patients may need a repeat injection.

 Complications

-Some patients may temporarily experience excessive belching and difficulty swallowing, but this usually improves as soon as the effect of the injection wears off.
-Vocal disturbances may occur as an adverse side effect if the vocal cord nerves have been affected, as may breathing difficulties.
-However, these symptoms should improve in a few weeks or months.
+Some patients may experience temporary excessive belching and difficulty swallowing, but this usually improves as the effects of the injection wear off.
+If the nerves of the vocal cords are affected, voice changes may occur as a side effect, as well as difficulty breathing.
+However, these symptoms should improve within a few weeks or months.
 Serious complications are rare.
-Overall, therefore, it can be assumed that this is a very helpful and effective therapy that can help sufferers to achieve a significantly improved quality of life.
+Overall, this is a very helpful and effective therapy that can help patients achieve a significantly improved quality of life.

 R-CPD – Effects on everyday life.